graceoualline/MGEdivA/README.md

 ## Citation

-If you use BlatDiver in your research, please cite:
+If you use blatdiver in your research, please cite:
-[Add appropriate citation information]

-## License

-[Add license information]

-## Contributing

-[Add contribution guidelines]
+[Add later]

 ## Support

-For questions and support, please [add contact information or issue tracker link].
+For questions and support, please submit an issue ticket.